 There are around 350 literary festivals in the UK throughout the year.
 Many of these are small local events featuring local authors and emerging talent.
 Others attract well-established names in literature, publishing, politics and show business.

-While you might have missed your favourite literary festivals in Oxfordshire in 2020 and 2021 (due to the pandemic, amongst other things), here are the must-visit literary festivals in Oxford and across Oxfordshire - and those within easy reach of Oxford - hoping to be back with a bang in 2022.
+While you might have missed your favourite literary festivals in Oxfordshire in 2020 and 2021 (due to the pandemic, amongst other things), here are the must-visit literary festivals in Oxford and across Oxfordshire - and those within easy reach of Oxford coming back with a bang in 2022.

 There’s always plenty for book-lovers to celebrate at literary festivals in Oxfordshire and beyond, and we hope you’ll find one or two or more that interests you and the entire family.
-And, as always, we’ll keep this page updated as other festivals confirm their plans for 2022.
+And, as always, we’ll keep this page updated as the festivals confirm their plans for 2022.

 Oxford Literary Festival is a world-class literary event that brings together leading authors and public figures in a magnificent setting in the central university area of Oxford city each year.

 The festival events mostly take place around two vibrant hubs in Oxford City Centre, namely the Blackwell’s Marquee, next to the Sheldonian Theatre, Bodleian Library and Weston Library, and Worcester College, in Walton Street.
 There is a ten-minute walk between the two hubs.

 Since 2012 Chipping Norton has held its Literary Festival each April, celebrating writing and reading in attractive venues at the heart of this charming Cotswold town.

 ChipLitFest has earned its reputation as one of the friendliest and most innovative festivals, bringing a wide-ranging array of writers, poets, public figures and creative people to the town and drawing large and lively audiences from a wide area.